Automations (beta)

 Review pricing evidence for the active pursuits or target records in this automation run.
 Look for useful wage, labor-rate, awarded-price, incumbent, predecessor, or comparable-award signals.

 Summarize the strongest pricing evidence, gaps that still need research, pricing pressure risks, and a recommended pricing posture for each priority pursuit.
-Keep the output practical for a capture or pricing lead.Buyer or agency market pulse
+Keep the output practical for a capture or pricing lead.Price-to-win and pricing pressure alert

 Use when: You want a recurring view of buyer activity, buying patterns, and emerging demand in a target lane.